orenault/TestLink-API-Python-client/README.md

  create a test plan
 ```

-or a description of all implemented API method could be generated
+or a description of all implemented API method can be generated

 ```
 import testlink